VorpalBlade/paketkoll/doc/src/konfigkoll/cookbook.md

 }
 ```

 What if you need yet another one?
-No the solution here is to pass a single context object
+No, the solution here is to pass a single context object
 around:

 ```rune